EtchedPixels/CC6303/README.md

   improve some handling of helpers.
 We can't do that much with it because we need to be in D for maths.

-- Sorting out psha/b ordering versus x and in memory big endian.
-Right now it's definitely wrong all over the place

-- Sort out stack offsets

 - Sort out entry/exit code.
 It would be nice to be able to dump the pre/post entry code if not used.
 It would also be nice to generate different methods according to size.
-With a small stack offset pulx/ins are attractive, with void or u8 returns abx is attractive too
+With a small stack offset pulx/ins are attractive, with void or u8 returns abx is attractive too, with a big one a framepointer is best.

 - Fetch pointers via X when we can, especially on 6803.
 In particular also deal with pre/post-inc of statics (but not alas pre/post inc locals) with